intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 # Introduction

-This document describes the procedure for generating and handling

-Liaison statements between the IETF and other SDOs, so that IETF can effectively collaborate with other organizations in the international standards community.
+This document describes the procedure for generating and handling liaison statements between the IETF and other SDOs, so that the IETF can effectively collaborate with other organizations in the international standards community.

-Exchange of liaison statements does not require a formal liaison relationship (see {{?RFC4052}}).
+The exchange of liaison statements does not require a formal liaison relationship (see {{?RFC4052}}).
 The procedures described in this document encompass all liaisons statements received from SDOs, whether or not a formal liaison arrangement is in place between the SDO and the IETF.

 Receive of a liaison statement does not automatically impose an obligation of sending a response by the other party.
 The decision to send a response depends on the content and kind of request.
-However, if a formal liaions relationship exists it is the responsibility of the liaison manager to ensure appropriate communication between the organisations (see {{Section 3 of RFC4052}}) even if no response is sent.
+However, if a formal liaions relationship exists, it is the responsibility of the liaison manager to ensure appropriate communication between the organisations (see {{Section 3 of RFC4052}}) even if no response is sent.